-This area has been developed as a knowledge exchange forum to share learning about ageing, later life and dementia in people with a learning (intellectual) disability.
+This area has been developed to share learning about ageing, later life and dementia in people with a learning (intellectual) disability.
 I have drawn on my professional and practice-based background and experience in learning disability, ageing, dementia and digital education, and offer an opportunity to share open access resources and web links.

 Health and social care practice and policy for older people does not always take into account the specific needs of people ageing with a learning disability.
 Instead, needs are absorbed into the larger population of older people for whom disability is typically seen as an inevitable part of ageing.
 As the lifespan of people with a learning disability continues to increase, new issues may require to be addressed for the person who is growing older and/or experiencing frailty, their family carers, and support services.
 For example, there is growing evidence of older people with a learning disability providing care for a parent.

 The number of adults with a learning disability who have a type of dementia is growing, yet the voice of individuals affected remains largely unheard.
 Although aspirations should be unaffected by age, the progression of dementia requires a re-learning from supporting long-term independent living skills to maintaining and maximising existing abilities.
 This should remain inclusive of the person with a learning disability by working alongside individuals rather than doing things for, or to, a person for as long as possible.